Condo board members among five victims in Vaughan shooting, police say

 Police say three of the five people killed in a Sunday night shooting at a Toronto-area condo were members of the condo board.

-York Regional Police say they are not yet able to release the identities of the victims, but say three men and two women died in the shooting.
+York Regional Police say they are not yet able to release the identities of the victims, but say three men and two women died in the shooting in Vaughn, Ont.

 Police have identified the suspected shooter as Francesco Villi and say he was shot dead by an officer at the building.